 For more, click here.

-Carlyle Group LP (CG), the second-largest buyout firm, bought commodities hedge-fund manager Vermillion Asset Management LLC, adding $2.2 billion in commodities assets as the firm expands beyond private equity.
+Carlyle Group LP (CG:US), the second-largest buyout firm, bought commodities hedge-fund manager Vermillion Asset Management LLC, adding $2.2 billion in commodities assets as the firm expands beyond private equity.

 Simpson Thacher & Bartlett LLP provided legal advice to Carlyle on the deal, while Sandler O’Neill & Partners LP and Katten Muchin Rosenman LLP advised Vermillion.